 Admission to the CAFL appellate panel requires application and completion of our appellate training program.
 See CAFL Appellate Panel Certification Requirements.

-CAFL CURRENTLY IS ACCEPTING APPLICATIONS FOR ITS APRIL 2014 TRIAL PANEL CERTIFICATION TRAINING AND THE MAY 2014 APPELLATE PANEL CERTIFICATION TRAINING.
-CLICK ON THE LINKS BELOW TO DOWNLOAD INFORMATION ABOUT THE TRAINING AND THE APPLICATION FORM.
+CAFL CURRENTLY IS ACCEPTING APPLICATIONS FOR ITS APRIL 2015 TRIAL PANEL CERTIFICATION TRAINING.
+CLICK ON THE LINK BELOW TO DOWNLOAD INFORMATION ABOUT THE TRAINING AND THE APPLICATION FORM.

 Trial Panel Information and Application